How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Best Practices to Avoid Common Pitfalls

-- Document Your API: Use OpenAPI/Swagger for clear contracts and developer experience.
+- Document Your API: Use OpenAPI/Swagger for clear contracts and better developer experience.

-- Implement Circuit Breakers: Prevent cascading failures by limiting dependency retries.
+- Implement Circuit Breakers: Prevent cascading failures by limiting dependency retries β especially in distributed systems.

 - Use Pagination for Large Payloads: Limit response sizes to maintain performance.